2637309949/dolphin/README.md

 ## SSO

-> All projects that inherit the platform support single sign-on by default
+> All projects that inherit the platform support single sign-on by default, you can deploy independently or directly as SSO

-	Your FrontEnd Project      Your BackEnd Project          SSO(Any Project that inherit the platform)
+	Your FrontEnd Project      Your BackEnd Project                  SSO
 		||                           ||                              ||
 		||                           ||                              ||
 		||  1.     fetch api         ||                              ||